AjlaBise/US_Election/README.md

 # US_Election
-Web app made in .net Core and Angular
+Web app made in .net Core and React